Menu Get Started

 In this article, we will discuss the duration of the common cold, its stages, effective treatment strategies, and address frequently asked questions.

-How Long Does a Common Cold Last?
+How Long Do Colds Last?

 The worst symptoms of the common cold are typically over within 7 days, although it may take a bit longer for all the symptoms to disappear completely.
 Cough, for instance, can be particularly stubborn and may linger even after other symptoms like a stuffy nose and sore throat have resolved.